 Ladurée Covent Garden

-Why: Sweet-toothed brunchers should make a beeline for the intimate Parisian teahouse that’s part of Ladurée’s macaron emporium.
+Why we like it: Sweet-toothed brunchers should make a beeline for the intimate Parisian teahouse that’s part of Ladurée’s macaron emporium.
 Like a beautiful French boudoir, the two tiny rooms are decorated with pastel shades and velvet banquettes.
 The exquisite cakes are in great demand, though you’ll also find brunch-style dishes such as Ladurée omelette (with ham, Emmenthal, mushrooms and tomato) and soft-boiled egg with caviar.
 Alfresco seating on the terrace or piazza is a further draw.

 Where: Unit 1, Covent Garden Market, WC2E 8RF